 The purpose of imprimatura is merely to cover the canvas in a more neutral tone (the bare white canvas can be difficult to paint on as your sense of tones and value may be skewed).
 It also avoids any glaring white being exposed at the end of the painting.

 Also, as everything is dark until hit with light, it makes sense to darken your canvas.
-This makes hitting the darkest darks in your painting much easier to acheive.
+This makes hitting the darkest darks in your painting much easier to achieve.

 Some of the most common colors used for this are raw umber or burnt sienna, but you can use whatever you like.
-In general though I would not use a tone which is too strong or vibrant.
+In general, though I would not use a tone that is too strong or vibrant.
 I personally use raw umber or yellow ochre depending on what I am painting.